LogtalkDotOrg/logtalk-for-vscode/README.md

 - Entity opening and closing directives are formatted to start at column 0 with empty lines before and after
 - Entity opening directives are formatted to use multi-line layout when there are multiple relations
 - Content inside entity opening and closing directives is indented by one tab
-- Directives with a list argument are formatted to use multi-line syntax with one list item per line
+- Directives with list arguments are formatted to use multi-line syntax
 - An empty line is added if missing between declarations of different predicates/non-terminals
 - An empty line is added if missing between definitions of different predicates/non-terminals
 - A space is added if missing after the neck operator (`:-`) in directives